Attryy/Setting-up-your-Python-ML-system/README.md

 Was the new .ml36 directory listed?

 Now let's use the first alias we created _py36_.
-Running this command starts our new Python 3.6.1 interpreter.
+Running this command starts our new Python 3.6.3 interpreter.
 This Python is used by our virtual environment.
 If you check in your .ml36 directory you will find a symbolic link to /opt/python3.6/bin/python3.6

 Run the py36 command and note the date and version number.

 `$ py36`
-Python 3.6.1 (default, Mar 28 2017, 22:45:00)
+Python 3.6.3 (default, Nov 22 2017, 23:23:32)
-[GCC 5.4.0 20160609] on linux
+[GCC 7.2.0] on linux
 Type "help", "copyright", "credits" or "license" for more information.
 \>>>

 now do this in the interpreter: